Skip to content

 What causes paronychia?

-Biting, chewing or picking at nails, pulling hangnails or sucking on fingers can increase the risk of getting an infection.
+Often, the skin is injured because of biting, chewing or picking at nails.
+It can also be caused by pulling hangnails or sucking on fingers.
 An ingrown toenail can also cause paronychia.

 Paronychia is more common in adult women and in people who have diabetes.
-People who have weak immune systems —such as people who must take medicine after having an organ transplant or people who are infected with HIV (human immunodeficiency virus)—are also at higher risk of getting paronychia.
+People who have weak immune systems are also at higher risk of getting paronychia.
+This includes people who must take medicine after having an organ transplant or people who are infected with HIV.

 DIAGNOSIS & TESTS